 – Unauthorized DNS changes

-– Phishing campaigns using similar fake domains
+– Phishing campaigns using similar fake domain names

 A survey by ICANN (2023) shows up to 12% of SMEs were scammed via emails impersonating similar domains.